heinvv/elementor-cursor-review-mcp/rules/css-logical-properties.md

   - `.grunt-config/webpack.js` (browsers targets)
   - `.browserslistrc`

-Safari 14 is the baseline.
-Many logical properties (e.g., `inset`) require Safari 14.1.
+Safari >= 15.5 is the current minimum (see project `.browserslistrc`).
+Align logical properties usage with that baseline.

 ## Common mappings